LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected reponse from Elasticsearch:

-When you minimize hits field(line 10), you will see the aggregations report called category_mentions.
-This report displays an array of all the categories that exist in the queried data and the number of articles that are written under each category.
+When you minimize hits field(line 10), you will see an aggregations report called category_mentions.
+This report displays an array of all the categories that exist in the queried data and the number of articles that have been written about each category.

-We see that Michelle Obama has been written about multiple topics such as politics, style, parenting, taste, and even weddings!
+We see that Michelle Obama has been written about diverse topics such as politics, black voices, parenting, taste, and even weddings!

 ![image](https://user-images.githubusercontent.com/60980933/108541130-5668b000-729f-11eb-80aa-8e37b6dc016c.png)

 #### The must clause
-The must clause defines all the criteria(queries) a document MUST meet to be returned as search results.
-These criteria are expressed in forms of one or multiple queries.
+The must clause defines all the queries(criteria) a document MUST match to be returned as hits.
+These criteria are expressed in the form of one or multiple queries.
 All queries in the must clause must be satisfied for a document to be returned as a hit.
 As a result, having more queries in the must clause will increase the precision of your query.

 The `must clause` examines how well a document matches the query.
 Therefore, a score is computed for each query and then added together to calculate the overall score of a hit.

 Syntax:
 ```
 GET Enter_name_of_the_index_here/_search